kingkvk/workshop/Day2.4-HTML-LMS.md

       <h2>About MyLMS</h2>
       <p>
-        MyLMS is a simple learning management system designed to help students learn web development step by step with practical projects.
+        MyLMS is a simple learning management system designed to help students learn web development  by  with practical projects.
       </p>
     </section>